equalframework/equal-doc/docs/advanced/workflows.md

       }
     },
     'transitions' : {      // all possible transitions from the current status descriptor are listed in the transition property
-      'transition1' : {                          // each transition has an ID (name) and holds a transition descriptor 'watch'      : ['field1', 'field3'],     // watcher: tester la transition en cas de modification de ces champs 'domain'     : ['field1', '>', 'field3'],// conditions to be met in order to allow the transition 'policies'   : ['policy1', 'policy2'],   // policies that apply on the transition (conditions defined at class level) 'description': 'f1 > f3',
+      'transitionX' : {                          // each transition has an ID (name) and holds a transition descriptor 'watch'      : ['field1', 'field3'],     // watcher: tester la transition en cas de modification de ces champs 'domain'     : ['field1', '>', 'field3'],// conditions to be met in order to allow the transition 'policies'   : ['policy1', 'policy2'],   // policies that apply on the transition (conditions defined at class level) 'description': 'f1 > f3',
-        'status'     : 'status_name_2'           // new value of the status (node in the flow) when the transition succeeds },
+        'status'     : 'status_name_B'           // new value of the status (node in the flow) when the transition succeeds },
-      'transition2' : {
+      'transitionY' : {
         'watch': ['has_quotation_sent'],   // watch
         'description': 'has_quotation_sent',
-        'status': 'status_name_3'
+        'status': 'status_name_C'
       },
-      'transition3' : {
+      'transitionZ' : {
-        'description' : 'manual',           // signal de transition sans conditions 'status'    : 'status_name_4',      // new status to be assigned to the object 'onbefore'  : 'onbeforeTransition3',// method to call before the transition (upon acceptation of the transition) 'onafter'   : 'onafterTransition3'  // method to call after the transition has been performed }
+        'description' : 'manual',           // signal de transition sans conditions 'status'    : 'status_name_D',      // new status to be assigned to the object 'onbefore'  : 'onbeforeTransitionC',// method to call before the transition (upon acceptation of the transition) 'onafter'   : 'onafterTransitionC'  // method to call after the transition has been performed }
     }
   }